-The problem of predicting a code defect is posed as a problem of detecting anomalies in semantic multilingual representation of the source code.
-Training takes place in an unsupervised mode using code from different repositories.
+Code defect prediction is posed as a problem that involves detecting anomalies in a semantic multilingual representation of the source code, and training occurs in an unsupervised mode using code from different repositories.
 The proposed approach is evaluated on the test part of the Py150 data set.

-The rest of the article is organized as follows.
 In Section 2, we discuss existing studies and tools that apply the anomaly detection techniques for source code.
-Section 3 presents our proposed approach to anomaly detection.
-Section 4 presents the obtained results.
-Section 5 concludes the article by summarizing our results and providing possible directions for future work.
+Section 3 presents our proposed approach to anomaly detection, while Section 4 details the results.
+To conclude, Section 5 summarizes these results and provides possible directions for future work.

 Background and related work

-One of the peculiarities of the defect prediction problem is the imbalance of the classes.
-Moreover creating a big labelled data set is time consuming and labor intensive.
-Together with the progress in machine learning, this leads to the fact that the problem of defect code prediction can be posed as a problem of anomaly detection.
-In this case, code representation approach plays a decisive role.
-Basically, all approaches fall into two groups: explicit and implicit features.
-Both groups have their advantages and disadvantages.
-Explicit (or traditional) features are mostly software metrics.
-A more detailed description of these features is given in [1, Appendix].
-The implicit features are generated automatically.
-We will return to the discussion of the code representation in Section 3.2.
+One of the issues involved with the defect prediction problem is the imbalance of classes.
+Furthermore, it is both time consuming and labor intensive to create a big labelled data set.
+Therefore, while taking into account the progress made in machine learning, defect code prediction can be posed as an anomaly detection problem.
+In this case, the code representation approach plays a decisive role.
+Simply put, all approaches fall into two groups (each with advantages and disadvantages): explicit and implicit features.
+Explicit (or traditional) features are mostly software metrics, and are detailed in [1, Appendix]; whereas implicit features are generated automatically.
+(Note that Section 3.2 covers code representation.)

-At the moment, defect code prediction using anomaly detection is becoming more and more popular.
+Currently, defect code prediction using anomaly detection is becoming increasingly popular.
 In our opinion, this is due to the progress in deep learning.
-In [12] the authors use explicit features and Gaussian distribution to model nondefective code.
-The defective code is then predicted using the deviation from the model estimation.
-The possibility to use explicit features and k-nearest neighbors algorithm for anomaly detection in source code is demonstrated in [11].
-In [17] the stacked denoising autoencoders are used to extract deep representations from the traditional software metrics.
-A similar idea is being implemented in [15] and [1], where the autoencoder on the explicit features is used for a within-project source code anomaly detection.
-In [4] two approaches for code vector representation were implemented: a feature vector consisting of 51 explicit code metrics and an implicit N -gram approach.
-Several anomaly detection techniques were tested: local outlier factor, isolation forest, and autoencoder neural network.
+In [12], the authors use explicit features and Gaussian distribution to model nondefective code, which is then predicted using the deviation from the model estimation.
+The possibility of using explicit features and k-nearest neighbors algorithm for anomaly detection in source code is demonstrated in [11].
+In [17], the stacked denoising autoencoders are used to extract deep representations from the traditional software metrics.
+A similar idea is implemented in [15] and [1], where the autoencoder on the explicit features is used for within-project source code anomaly detection.
+In [4], two approaches for code vector representation are implemented: a feature vector consisting of 51 explicit code metrics and an implicit N -gram approach.
+Additionally, several anomaly detection techniques are tested: local outlier factor, isolation forest, and autoencoder neural network.
 In the study, the authors focus on two types of anomalies: syntax tree anomalies and compiler-induced anomalies in Kotlin code.

 In this work, we use semantic contextual multilingual embeddings together with a variational autoencoder to detect anomalies in Python code.
-To the best of our knowledge, we are the first to propose such model, which is described in detail in the following section.
+To the best of our knowledge, we are the first to propose such a model, which is detailed in the next section.

 The proposed approach

-We use unlabelled dataset of source code, which leads us to unsupervised anomaly detection methods.
+We use an unlabeled source code data set, which leads us to unsupervised anomaly detection methods.

-The proposed approach is as follows.
-First, calculate the semantic contextual multilingual embeddings to represent code blocks.
-Secondly, use the variational autoencoder as an anomaly detector.
-A variational autoencoder allows to obtain not only an estimate for the code anomality, but also a probabilistic model.
-Also the variational autoencoder can be combined with the neural network that is used for code representation.
-It gives a possibility to fine-tune the model in end-to-end mode.
+The proposed approach is as follows: Calculate the semantic contextual multilingual embeddings to represent code blocks.
+Then, use the variational autoencoder as an anomaly detector.
+A variational autoencoder not only allows you to obtain an estimate for the code anomality, but also a probabilistic model.
+Additionally, the variational autoencoder can be combined with the neural network used for code representation, making it possible to fine-tune the model in the end-to-end mode.

-The reconstruction error of an unseen samples of code blocks will have a certain probability of belonging to the negative reconstruction error distribution, and a certain probability of belonging to the positive reconstruction error distribution.
+There is a certain probability that the reconstruction error of an unseen sample of code blocks will belong to the negative reconstruction error distribution, or belong to the positive reconstruction error distribution.
 Based on those probabilities, we classify the samples as nondefective or defective.